Optimizing for ROC Curves on Class-Imbalanced Data by Training over a Family of Loss Functions: Contour plots of effect of on VS loss

 Recall that each model outputs a vector of logits $\mathbf{z}$ and that $\hat{y}=\arg\max \mathbf{z}$.
 In the binary case, this is equivalent to computing the softmax score for $z_1$ and thresholding this score at 0.5 as shown below.

 Because 0-1 loss is not differentiable, models are instead optimized for a proxy function like cross-entropy.
-In traditional cross-entropy (\ie, $\Omega=0.5$), the loss function is symmetric such that $\ell(0, p_1) = \ell(1, -p_1)$ which results in the DNN being optimal for a threshold of 0.5 of $p_1$.
+In traditional cross-entropy (\ie, $\Omega=0.5$), the loss function is symmetric such that $\ell(0, p_1) = \ell(1, -p_1)$.
 Figure~\ref{fig:break_even_omega} shows how this threshold varies for different values of $\Omega$.
 As $\Omega$ increases, the line $y=1$ becomes steeper while $y=0$ becomes less steep and the value of $p_1$ where the losses intersect increases.
 Note that the point of intersection is

-Additionally, note that changing $\gamma$ or $\tau$ only affects the calculation of $p_1$, but does not change the point $p_1$ where the losses intersect.
+Additionally, note that changing $\gamma$ or $\tau$ does not change the point $p_1$ where the losses intersect.